-Bank of America recently announced that it had launched a digital assistant that utilizes artificial intelligence in improving customer service through learning how its 25 million mobile clients interact with the application.
+Bank of America recently announced that it had launched a chatbot that utilizes artificial intelligence in improving customer service through learning how its 25 million mobile clients interact with the application.

-The application, Erica, has the capacity to reply to gestures, text and voice commands such as screen swipes or taps.
+The chatbot named Erica has the capacity to reply to gestures, text and voice commands such as screen swipes or taps.

 Erica can aid customers in handling banking activities such as transferring money between accounts, locking or unlocking debit cards, sending money to family and friends with Zelle, a bank-driven digital payments platform or bill payments.